Contest Theme Einstein’s Theory of Relativity

-Technion – Israel Institute of Technology, one of the leading institutes of science and engineering in the world, invites you to build your own Rube Goldberg Machine in honor of Israel’s 70th Birthday!
+Technion – Israel Institute of Technology, one of the leading institutes of science and engineering in the world, invites you to build your own Rube Goldberg Machine in honor of the Einstein’s Theory of Relativity.

 About the Contest

 Technion invites high school students (grade 9-12) from around the world, to the 4th Annual Rube Goldberg Machine contest, to create EINSTEIN’S THEORY OF RELATIVITY themed Rube Goldberg machine.

 Students are to use out-of-the-box problem-solving skills and teamwork, to build a multi-step, chain reaction machine, and creatively incorporate Einstein’s theory of relativity themed elements into their machine.
 Did you know that in 1919, during a total solar eclipse, Sir Arthur Eddington performed the first experimental test of Albert Einstein’s general theory of relativity?
 The findings made Einstein a celebrity overnight and precipitated the eventual triumph of general relativity over classical Newtonian physics.

 Einstein’s theory marks an important milestone in the history of physics and that is why we chose it as the theme for our 2019 Annual Rube Goldberg Challenge.

 Deadline to submit the video: May 15, 2019

 A panel of judges representing the Technion will select the winners based on their creative rendition of “Einstein’s Theory of Relativity” and Israel themes as a Rube Goldberg Machine.
 Winners will be selected using the judging criteria included below.